 So basically the new content in AV feeds itself.
-(More on that in another article that will soon be posted on the TIDE website.)
+(More on that here.)

 I had the tremendous pleasure of interacting with some of the finest practitioners of this new inter-reactive at the TouchDesigner Summit in Montreal last month.
 TouchDesigner is a “node-based visual programming language for real-time interactive multimedia content,” developed by the Toronto-based company Derivative.
 And for quite some time now, it has been fueling some of the coolest and wow-est new generative and interactive video pieces you’ve seen in lobbies, museums and performing arts venues.